vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 ### Random Walk Discovery

 While discv5 is based on the Kademlia DHT, it only uses the *distributed node set* aspect of DHTs.
-So, it basically only uses the *key set* of a hash table, and not the mapping of values (items) into the hash space.
+It does not map of values (items) into the distributed hash space.
 This makes sense, because the main purpose of discv5 is discovering other nodes that support discv5, which are expected to be Ethereum nodes.
 Ethereum nodes that want to discover other Ethereum nodes simply query the discv5 network for a random set of peers.
 If Waku v2 would do the same, only a small subset of the retrieved nodes would support Waku v2.